se23m504/BreakOften/README.md

 - **Flexibility**: Skip or postpone breaks according to your needs without disrupting your workflow.
 - **Customization**: Personalize your break schedule and timer settings.
 Logged-in users have their preferences saved in their profile, while others can use `localStorage`.
 - **Alerts**: Get notified with sound and visual alerts to ensure you never miss a break.
-- **Integration with Prisma and Supabase**: Secure user authentication and storage of user-defined variables like timer settings.
+- **Integration with Prisma and Vercel database**: Secure user authentication and storage of user-defined variables like timer settings.
 - **Theming**: Choose from dark or light mode.
 - **Offline support**: Lost connectivity?
 No problem — you can still use the timer, thanks to caching with `service-worker.js`.
 - **Fun extras**: Enjoy a touch of culture with Shakespeare quotes on your profile page.